-The earliest instance of this influence is offered by HILARY, Bishop of Poitiers, the champion and fellow-confessor of Athanasius, who died in exile in Asia.
-In the Prologue to his 'Commentary on the Psalms,' in which he is said generally to have followed Origen very closely, he gives a free rendering of the list of the Books of the Old Testament which Eusebius has preserved from Origen in the original Greek.
-At the end he remarks: 'Some, however, have thought fit, by the addition of Tobit and Judith, to reckon twenty-four books, according to the number of the Greek letters: the Roman language [with its alphabet of twenty-three letters] being comprised between the Hebrew and the Greek.
-Because it is in these three languages especially that the Sacrament of the will of God, and the expectation of the blessed kingdom, is preached.'
+A.D.
+370-450 influence of the Greek on the Latin Church. and of the division on the Canon between the conservative (African) party, and the critical his 'Commentary on the Psalms,' in which he is said generally to have followed Origen very closely, he gives a free rendering of the list of the Books of the Old Testament which Eusebius has preserved from Origen in the original Greek.
+At the end he remarks: 'Some, however, have thought fit, by the addition of Tobit and Judith. to reckon twenty-four books, according to the number of the Greek letters; the Roman language [with its alphabet of twenty-three letters] being comprised between the Hebrew and the Greek.
+Because it is in these three languages especially that the Sacrament of the will of God. and the expectation of the blessed kingdom, is preached.'
 The passage is interesting and characteristic.
-The insertion of Tobit and Judith in the place of Ruth and Lamentations shows the natural introduction of an error into the list from imperfect knowledge; and though the evidence of Hilary cannot be held to possess independent authority, it is at the same time a record of the readiness of the literary chiefs of Western Christendom to abide by the decisions of the Eastern Church on the contents of the Bible.
+The insertion of Tobit and Judith. in the place of Ruth and Lamentations shows the natural introduction of an error into the list from imperfect knowledge; and though the evidence of Hilary cannot be held to possess independent authority, it is at the same time a record of the readiness of the literary chiefs of Western Christendom to abide by the decisions of the Eastern Church on the contents of the Bible.
 Hilary adopts in France the same standard which